JannikZed/chefdk-centos7/README.md

 # docker-chefdk-centos7
 A docker-repo for chefdk on centos 7

 The dockerfile integrates centos7 with docker and chefdk.
 Furthermore the correct path is exported so you can directly use all ruby commands

+Load the container via `docker pull jannikzed/chefdk-centos7`